ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 • Creating predictable routines at home

-When parents use consistent strategies, children respond more effectively over time.
+When parents apply consistent strategies, children respond more effectively over time.

 3. School Support and Accommodations

-Children spend a large part of their day in school, making classroom support essential.
+Children spend most of their day in school, making classroom support essential.
+Simple adjustments can significantly improve focus and performance:

 • Shorter, structured tasks